 Reasons for a Nonprofit Audit

-- Some contracts with state and local governments to provide services in the community may require the nonprofit to conduct an independent audit.
+- Some state and local government contracts to provide grants to your organization or to provide services in the community may require you to have an independent financial audit.

-- Many state laws require that charitable nonprofits submit a copy of their audited financial statements when they register with the state for charitable solicitation/fundraising purposes.
+- Many state laws require that charitable nonprofits submit a copy of their independently audited financial statements when the nonprofit registers with the state for charitable solicitation/fundraising purposes.

-- Private foundations may request that a nonprofit submit a copy of the nonprofit’s most recent audited financial statements in conjunction with submitting a grant proposal.
+- Private foundations may request that a nonprofit submit a copy of the nonprofit’s most recently independently audited financial statements in conjunction with submitting a grant proposal.

-- Some banks may require a nonprofit to have an audit as a condition of receiving a loan.
+- Some banks may require an independent financial audit as a condition of receiving a loan or line of credit.